luisfredgs/Awesome-machine-learning/README.md

 * ✅[SimCSE](https://github.com/luisfredgs/SimCSE) - Simple Contrastive Learning of Sentence Embeddings
 * ✅[Koan](https://github.com/bloomberg/koan) - A word2vec negative sampling implementation with correct CBOW update
 ### Graph AI (Hot Topic 🔥)
+Graph AI, which leverages machine learning methods to learn patterns on graph-structured data, has been a hot research topic.
+Graphs are a kind of data structure that models a set of objects (nodes) and their relationships (edges).
+The power of graph formalism lies both in its focus on relationships between points as well as in its generality.
+Recently, research in the graph domain with machine learning has received more and more attention because of the great expressive power of graphs.
+As a powerful non-Euclidean data structure for machine learning, graph draws attention to analyses that focus on node classification, link prediction, and clustering.
 * ❤️ [Pytorch Geometric](https://github.com/pyg-team/pytorch_geometric) - A library built upon PyTorch to easily write and train Graph Neural Networks (GNNs)
 * ❤️ [DGL library](https://github.com/dmlc/dgl) - An easy-to-use, high performance and scalable Python package for deep learning on graphs
 * ❤️ [PyGOD](https://github.com/pygod-team/pygod) - a Python library for graph outlier detection (anomaly detection)